ctschroeder/tutorials/basel/mapping.md

 * Follow the steps to upload your text file -- note you can provide some metadata about the edition you are using, etc.
 * Follow the steps to tag your texts for entities and then proofread (this is a pretty userfriendly interface)
 * After you've corrected your text, click on icon for the Map View to see the map
-* Click on the Download icon to download your data in various forms.  *Choose csv form for at least one of your downloads -- we may try to upload it into Google maps or another tool and see what happens*
+* Click on the Download icon to download your data in various forms.
+  * Choose csv form for one of your downloads -- we may try to upload it into Google maps or another tool and see what happens
+  * Choose JSON for another download -- we may try to upload to antiquity a la carte

 Are there "spaces" and "places" that don't get mapped in my Gallic War example?

 ### Step 7:  Let's make a map!

 You can use a data source you created in one of the previous steps, or we can community-source a map using data in a Google Spreadsheet.
 I'll email you a link via Adam.

+If you use a csv file or spreadsheet, you may find that different tools want your geo data in slightly different forms (i.e., one field for lattitude/longitude combined or separate fields for lattitude & longitude)

 You can also find your own data, say your favorite papyri in Papyri.info, your geotagged text from Recogito, etc.